 Sometime before his brother, Johnny (John Newton Hall), was born in 1906 the family moved to Mississippi.
 They lived in Itawamba County on the eastern side of Mississippi until sometime between the birth of Rex (Rufus Rex) in 1910 in Mississippi and the birth of LeRoy in 1913 in Fayette County.

-I remember when my brother, Mickey, was about two years old, Daddy was playing with him on the front sidewalk of our home in Gainesville, Texas.
+I remember when my brother Mickey was about two years old, Daddy was playing with him on the front sidewalk of our home in Gainesville, Texas.
 He held Mickey’s hands and had Mickey walk his feet up Daddy’s legs until he could flip over through Daddy’s arms.
 Mickey giggled and they did it again and again.
 I would have been around eight years old and as I watched, it looked like such fun but Daddy wasn’t asking me to join in.
 Finally, I said, “Do me, Daddy.”
 He seemed a little surprised at my request, but allowed me to try, though he warned me my legs were probably too long to get through his arms easily.
 He was obviously right, but I did manage it two or three times.
 Daddy called this game, “Skin the Cat.”
 When my daughter, Kay, and I did a research trip to Fayette County in 2002, I found a book about the Fayette County school that listed some of the games the children played during the time Daddy would have been a student; one of them was called “Skin the Cat.”
 It was described as a game the boys played (not the girls because they wore dresses to school and the upside down feature would not have been appropriate); the boys would grab a low-lying vertical branch of a tree that was strong enough to hold them and they would lift their legs up and flip through their arms as they held on to the branch.
-As I read that description that memory of the day Daddy didn’t ask me to play, I understood his childhood memories of this “boy’s” game would have blocked him from ever thinking about playing it with me, but when he had a son, it was a game he could share from his childhood.
+As I read that description the memory of the day Daddy didn’t ask me to play came rushing back to my mind and I finally understood his childhood memories of this “boy’s” game would have blocked him from ever thinking about playing it with me, but when he had a son, it was a game he could share from his childhood.

 The picture above is the whole family, except for the first [Mary Eunice] and last [Rachel] children, both daughters who lived very short lives.
 Based on the appearance of Daddy, I would guess his age at somewhere around 12-13, which would mean the picture was taken while they were living in Fayette County.
 By the 1920 Census, they were living in Monroe County, Mississippi.
 The census was taken in January 1920 and Daddy was listed as still living with the family.
 He had always told me he left home when he was very young (my recollection was that he said he was around 14 or 15).
 He would have been 15 in January 1920, so he must have left home not long after the census was taken.